rmnldwg/lydata/2021-oropharynx/README.md

 ## References
 <a id="1">[1]</a>
-J. D. Brierley, M. K. Gospodarowicz, and C. Wittekind, TNM Classification of Malignant Tumours.
+J. D. Brierley, M. K. Gospodarowicz, and C. Wittekind, "TNM Classification of Malignant Tumours."
 John Wiley & Sons, 2017.

 <a id="2">[2]</a>
 World Health Organization, Ed.,
-International statistical classification of diseases and related health problems, 10th revision, 2nd edition.
+"International statistical classification of diseases and related health problems, 10th revision, 2nd edition."
 Geneva: World Health Organization, 2004.

 <a id="3">[3]</a>
 A. G. Fritz, Ed.,
-International classification of diseases for oncology: ICD-O, 3rd ed.
+"International classification of diseases for oncology: ICD-O, 3rd ed."
 Geneva: World Health Organization, 2000.